DanielLee271828/daniellee271828.github.io/_pages/cv.md

 Interesting Facts
 ======
-* I self-learnt Hong Kong Advanced Level Applied Mathematics and Pure Mathematics for fun.
+* I self-learnt Hong Kong Advanced Level Engineering Science, Applied Mathematics and Pure Mathematics for fun.
 I also self-learnt HKDSE Design and Technology curriculum (but will not take the examination).
 * I am current self-learning some international examination curriculum (IGCSE, IAL, AP, etc).
 * I also watch some scientific conference.